BeKingsman/Trend-Follow-Backtesting/README.md

 # Trend-Follow-Backtesting
-This is a python script to backtest trend following strategy.

-Strategy - Whenever a stock price increses by X% compared to its minimum price in last Y days, we buy a stock and similarly whenever a stock price decreases by X% compared to its maximum price in last Y days, we sell the stock.
+*Strategy - Whenever a stock price increses by X% compared to its minimum price in last Y days, we buy a stock and similarly whenever a stock price decreases by X% compared to its maximum price in last Y days, we sell the stock.*

 Data is downloaded from yahoo finance and cached in downloads folder(created at runtime), to avoid repeated download.